-One of the reasons Mike and I blog, is to force ourselves to be continually learning.
+One of the reasons Michael and I blog, is to force ourselves to be continually learning.
 I built the first version of my real estate waterfall model, because I wanted to better understand the mechanics of modeling an equity waterfall with IRR hurdles.
-Mike started his Understanding Leases Series, because there were nuances of modeling complicated (and less complicated) lease provisions that he wanted to understand better.
+Michael started his Understanding Leases Series, because there were nuances of modeling complicated (and less complicated) lease provisions that he wanted to understand better.
 Most of the ideas for my posts come from a curiosity to understand the why and how behind the things we do in commercial real estate.

 One concept I’ve wanted to explore deeper, is the concept of using the s-curve (sigmoid growth curve) to forecast development/project cash flows.
 Now I’d seen this used professionally, but had never built a model with an s-curve before and didn’t entirely understand the formulas behind this method of distributing cash flows.
 So I set out to build a basic real estate development cash flow model that incorporated this concept.